 He argued that apps such as WhatsApp were being used by terror cells to plan their attacks, and stressed the need for secret services and the police to be given greater access to private communications.
 "The attacks in Paris demonstrated the scale of the threat that we face," he said, "and the need to have robust powers through our intelligence and security agencies in order to keep our people safe."

 And yes, terrorists do use WhatsApp to make plans.
 But so do you.
-So does your mum.
+So does your mom.
 So do about 417 million people worldwide.
-So does my cousin, and he is the kind of wrong era throwback dude who spends most of his time looking at snakes and being angry at the concept of cities.
+So does my cousin, and he is the kind of throwback dude who spends most of his time looking at snakes and being angry at the concept of cities.

 And most of all, he's swinging at the fly of terror with the wrong rolled-up newspaper.
-Think about it: there are other forms of communication beyond WhatsApp.
+Think about it: There are other forms of communication beyond WhatsApp.
 There are carrier pigeons, for example.
 Handwritten letters.
-And, encryption or not, there's nothing really stopping a terror cell WhatsApping the message, "Fancy popping down Nando's, lads?" and setting their plans into motion – with their mouths, using unencrypted human sounds – over a bottomless frozen yoghurt.
+And, encryption or not, there's nothing really stopping a terror cell WhatsApping the message, "Fancy popping down to 16 Handles, pals?" and setting their plans into motion—with their mouths, using unencrypted human sounds—over frozen yogurt.